eng3844f17/eng3844f17.github.io/_schedule/schedule.md

       wkh: 'Inkscape Studio Week #2'
       mon:
         - date: 2017-10-16
-          desc: 'SVG semantics + Legends'
+          desc: 'Legends'
-          readings: [ 'TBA' ]
+          readings: [ 'None.' ]
-          assign: [ 'Create a legend for your chart.
-Be sure all marks and attributes are located in a functional location on your SVG document.' ]
+          assign: [ 'Create a draft legend for your chart.
+Consider this guiding question: "What does someone need to interpret my visualization?"
+All of your design elements that represent your data should be included in your legend.
+Consider its placement, as well as the order in which you place your labels.' ]
-          other: [ 'We will review some legends by Lupi and Posavec in class to develop some strategies.' ]
+          other: [ 'We will discuss some legends by Lupi and Posavec in class to help us refine our strategies.
+Then, we will conduct a short round of peer reviews.' ]
       wed:
         - date: 2017-10-18
-          desc: 'Inkscape tips'
+          desc: 'SVG semantics'
-          assign: [ 'Continue your SVG work in Inkscape.
-Come prepared to bring your laptop to work on your data visualization in Inkscape.
-I will field questions throughout class.' ]
+          assign: [ 'Begin making final revisions to your visualization.
+In class, we will review how to develop semantic groupings of your design elements within Inkscape.' ]
       fri:
         - date: 2017-10-20
           desc: 'Data Visualization Due + Introduce Video Project'